 Recall that an externality is an effect of a project, or the effect of an economic transaction, that is wider than the people directly involved.

-Examples of externalities include noises, smells, pollution, resource depletion, cultural chaos, and a general loss of resilience.
+Examples of negative externalities include noises, smells, pollution, resource depletion, cultural chaos, and a general loss of resilience.
 Examples of positive externalities include:

-The principle of “clarify externalities” draws attention to possible wider impacts (both positive and negative) from the use of products and methods, beyond those initially deemed central to their operation, and seeks to ensure that these externalities are included in cost/benefit calculations.
+The principle of “Clarify externalities” draws attention to possible wider impacts (both positive and negative) from the use of products and methods, beyond those initially deemed central to their operation.
+The principle seeks to ensure that these externalities are included in cost/benefit calculations.

 Therefore we should not just consider metrics such as profit margin, efficiency, time-to-market, and disabling competitors.
 We need to consider broader measures of human flourishing.

 What makes this analysis possible is the effort taken, in line with the “Question desirability” principle, to write down the intended outcomes of the technology to be developed.
-What makes this analysis more valuable are the principles of “Require peer reviews” and “Involve multiple perspectives”, to which we now turn.
+What makes this analysis more valuable are the principles of “Require peer reviews” and “Involve multiple perspectives” to which we turn next.

 Require peer reviews

 The alternative to requiring peer reviews is that we trust the people who are behind a particular project.
 We may feel they have a good track record in creating technologies and products.
 Or that they have outstanding talent.
-In that case, we might feel a peer review would be required.
+In that case, we might feel a peer review would be a waste of time.

 That may be acceptable for projects that are sufficiently similar to those undertaken in the past.
 However, new technologies have a habit of bringing surprises, especially when used in novel combinations.

-That’s why independent peer reviews are required, involving external analysts who are not connected with the initial project team.
+That’s why independent peer reviews should be required, involving external analysts who are not connected with the initial project team.
 These analysts should ask hard questions about the assumptions made by the project team.

 Involve multiple perspectives